Faraaz-Beyabani/CPDP_Daring_Riddlers/checkpoint-5/README.md

 * NLTK

 ## Focus Questions
-* How is the sentiment of an allegation summary affected by the complainants race or gender?
+* How is the sentiment of an allegation summary affected by the complainant's race or gender?
 * Is there a correlation between the negativity of a sentiment and various geographic and complainant features?

 Our results from completing this analysis can be found in the `findings.pdf` in the root directory.